 So, as I said, a game, depending on its complexity, is probably the best you can do.
 If you can handle creating an MMO RTS all on your own, then you're a true coding master. ;) Still, keep in mind that it won't be a quick process.

 So, that was my list of the best JS project ideas.
 Let me know in the comments if you have any other ideas to recommend.
 Also, are you willing to make any of the listed projects?
 If you like that post, consider sharing it and following me on Twitter, Facebook, Reddit, or through my weekly newsletter.
 You can also check out my YouTube channel and drop a like or sub.
-Finally, if you want to support me and my work, check out my Patreon page, which is the right place to do so.
 Thanks for reading!